 In addition to undergraduate and post-graduate lecturing, he managed the Educational Psychology division of the RMIT Psychology Clinic, and provided clinical training for masters and doctoral students in the assessment and remediation of children’s and adults’ educational problems.
-He is now largely retired, providing occasional lectures, workshops, conference presentations, and journal articles.
 He gained his PhD for a thesis on the role of phonemic awareness in reading development.

 In 2004, he received the US Association for Direct Instruction Excellence in Education Award for Research, and worked in several US schools – assisting them to employ evidence-based practices in their teaching.
 He also wrote the first chapter in the 2004 publication Introduction to Direct Instruction.